nikolaslenning/Grocery-Guys/README.md

 Link to deployed site: [Grocery Guys](https://intense-chamber-80785.herokuapp.com)

 ## Description
 An application geared towards assisting the Autism Community that allows the user to view uploaded images and have them analyzed to return numerical data identifying the socially-perceived emotions found within the image.
-The user can also view previously anazlyed images to use as a reference for future use.
+The user can also view previously analyzed images to use as a reference for future use.

 ## How it works
     1. The user can sign up or log in using authenticated emails and passwords